solita/solita.github.com/_posts/2016-10-24-what-is-devsec.md

 ## What about automatization?

-Trying to script and automatize things is deep in the nature of the developer.
-Some of the security related testing can also be automatized.
-Actually many of the attacks will be automatized bots trying to takeover systems.
-We have already our continuous integration pipelines in place so we can easily add few more testing steps into that pipeline.
-When automating you should remember that not all of the security testing products are meant to be automatized.
-It is not a replacement for manual testing but it can still support you in a long run.
-Atleast automated test gives you advantage to follow how your products security changes on each build and to get alerts from delta values.
+Automatization has been all the rage recently among developers and some of the security testing can be automatized.
+Actually, many of the attacks are automatized bots trying to take over systems.
+Existing continuous integration pipelines can be extended by adding a few extra testing steps.
+Bear in mind that some security testing products do not have a programmer friendly API, but increasingly the vendors are going to support automated testing.

-Here are few things we have been trying to automatize:
+Automated tests are not a substitute for manual testing, but can find real problems for a very low cost.
+Here are things we have automated to some degree:

 * Static code analysis
 * Web application penetration testing